spoddub/org-structure-api/README.md

 It manages an organizational structure with departments and employees.
 Departments can be nested through `parent_id`, so the API can return a department tree with employees and child departments.

 The service supports department creation, employee creation, department tree retrieval, department moving, cascade deletion and employee reassignment.
+It also writes append-only analytics events to ClickHouse after successful department and employee creation.

 ---